...

 Providing Effective Feedback

 Providing effective feedback is integral to the language learning process.
 Feedback should be constructive, specific, and focused on guiding learners toward improvement (Hattie & Timperley, 2007).
 In teaching grammar and vocabulary, feedback can range from correcting written work to providing immediate responses in speaking activities.
-It’s essential that feedback is not only about pointing out errors but also about reinforcing correct usage and encouraging further practice.
+Feedback must be not only about pointing out errors but also about reinforcing correct usage and encouraging further practice.

 The manner of providing feedback is also crucial.
 It should foster a positive learning environment and encourage learners to keep trying, rather than causing discouragement (Brookhart, 2008).
 Moreover, incorporating self-reflection as part of the feedback process can empower students to become more autonomous learners, developing their ability to self-correct and monitor their own language use.